 Zabka shook his head.
 “Yeah, never.”

 Bob was indeed stirring the pot, knowing that both of his friends had a thing for Tracy.
-Zabka’s yearning was on the healthy, red-blooded male side of the spectrum, while Lighthouse’s pursuits leaned more toward an unbalanced obsession.
+Zabka’s yearning was on the healthy, red-blooded male side of the spectrum, while Magnum’s pursuits leaned more toward an unbalanced obsession.

 Bob gulped down some beer and shoved a handful of fries into his mouth.
 “Hey, remember the last time we came here?
 The bouncer launched some douchebag off the steps outside and into the street.”